This information describes the skills your child is likely to develop between the ages of 6 and 12 years.

 - Provide structure and a regular schedule.

-- Does not like changes in environment (such as noise level or lighting)
+- Doesn’t like minor changes in environment (such as noise level or lighting)

-- Does not feel comfortable trying to balance on different types of surfaces
+- Doesn’t feel comfortable trying to balance on different types of surfaces.

 Monday through Friday, 8:00 am to 6:00 pm